Wendy123-4/breakoutroom2_firebase-authentication/README.md

 * User can enter their email and password
 * When login is tapped, the input fields are validated
-* If the email or password is invalid, they are highlighted in red
+* If the email or password is invalid, they are highlighted in an error message
 * If both email and password is correct, they are used to sign in with Firebase

 #### Logic: